Characters of Holby City: Lucky Simpson

 Vineeta Rishi plays Lucky Simpson, who first appears in the show's twenty-second series.
 The character and Rishi's casting details were announced on 29 October 2020.
 The character is created as a mental health nurse introduced following the show's four-month production break enforced by the COVID-19 pandemic.
 Kate Oates, the head of continuing drama at BBC Studios, described Lucky as one of the "exciting new characters" being introduced.
 Lucky is characterised as "warm, empathetic and unnervingly intelligent".
 She is excellent at her job and is both "an avid listener and a vivacious talker".
 Lucky enjoys a gossip with her co-workers, but is aware that people are cautious of her due to her job role.
 The character is introduced after being hired by Michael Townsend (Elliot Levey), the chairman of the hospital board, to help the hospital staff following the pandemic.
 She shares a backstory with established character Max McGerry (Jo Martin) which is explored as part of Lucky's first storyline.
 Rishi departed the serial in 2021 and Lucky makes her exit in the show's twenty-third and final series at the conclusion of a story where the character becomes tetraplegic.

 Michael Spence

 Hari Dhillon plays consultant general surgeon Michael Spence, who first appears in the episode "Unfinished Symphony" – series ten, episode six of the programme.
 Dhillon describes his character as: "kind of the counterpoint to Ric Griffin.
 So he's just a little bit lippy; if he's thinking it, it's out of his mouth, and a total straight shooter, very direct."
 Michael is married to anaesthetist Annalese Carson.
 His storylines see him cheat on his wife with nurse Donna Jackson, with Dhillon explaining: "(H)e's kind of a serial womaniser. [...]
 The trouble is, Michael had an affair at another hospital.
 He left because he wanted a clean slate.
-Essentially he wants to flirt – it's in his nature.
+Essentially he wants to flirt – it is in his nature.
 With the introduction of the character, a new private ward was annexed to the hospital, known as HolbyCare.